Why is emotional resilience important to your success?

 Even things that are her responsibility.

-If she fails to fulfill any of her responsibilities, she has an excuse (which she thinks is a justifiable reason) as to why she couldn’t do it.
+If she fails to fulfill any of her responsibilities, she has an excuse (which she feels is a legitimate reason) as to why she couldn’t do it.

 Nobody else is going to hold your hand, pamper, and baby you to success.